TechGrounds-Cloud8/cloud8-abdeslamazhir/NTW/NTW-01 OSI stack.md

 ## Key terminology

 The OSI Model - (Open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.

-It had 7 layers.
+It has 7 layers:

-Application Layer - Layer closest to the end-user.To identify communication partners, determine the availability of resources and synchronize communucation.
+Application Layer- Layer closest to the end-user.To identify communication partners, determine the availability of resources and synchronize communucation.

-Presentation Layer - Trandlates data for the application layer for the network.
+Presentation Layer - Translates data for the application layer for the network.

 Session Layer - Handles the management, establishment, and termination of connections between to end-users of a network.